roydejong/Enlighten/docs/examples.rst

 "Hello world" application
 ^^^^^^^^^^^^^^^^^^^^^^^^^

-A simple `index.php` script that will simply set up Enlighten and print out "Hello, World!" when opening the root page.
+A simple ``index.php`` script that will simply set up :doc:`an Enlighten application <application>` and print out "Hello, World!" when opening the root page.

 .. code-block:: php